ginaguerin/MoodyManga_Mood_Based_Anime_Playlist_App/README.md

 ├── Zipped_data                      <- Data file used in this project
 ├── Images                           <- Images and Logo
+├── saved_models                     <- Our saved models for easier access
+├── .gitattributes                   <- Attributes for pathnames
-├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Presentation_Slides.pdf          <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed └── Recc_System_Notebook.ipynb            <- Jupyter notebook of the project containing codes and analysis
+├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Presentation_Slides.pdf          <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed ├── Data_Notebook.ipynb              <- Creation of combined Datasets
+└── Recc_System_Notebook.ipynb       <- Jupyter notebook of the project containing codes and analysis

 ```